The National Aquarium and Oceana Team Up to Release Sea Turtles

 On Friday, August 12, the National Aquarium was joined by Oceana for the release of three endangered Kemp’s ridley sea turtles into the Chesapeake Bay at Point Lookout State Park in Scotland, Maryland.
 The turtles came to the National Aquarium this winter from the New England Aquarium, after they were found stranded along Cape Cod, Massachusetts.

 Kemp’s ridley’s are the most endangered and smallest of all sea turtle species, making them particularly vulnerable to severe changes in water temperature.
 These individuals suffered from cold stunning – the sea turtle equivalent of hypothermia.
-After months of long-term rehabilitation by the National Aquarium’s Marine Animal Rescue Program (MARP), the turtles, Oceana, Prancer and Vixen, were released beachside as dozens of beach goers gathered to bid them farewell.
+After months of long-term rehabilitation by the National Aquarium’s Animal Rescue program, the turtles, Oceana, Prancer and Vixen, were released beachside as dozens of beach goers gathered to bid them farewell.

 Watch a video of the turtle release!